RomainSepulchre/DOTS-ECS_Experiments/Notes/Baking.md

 By default, any game object in a subscene will be converted to entity in the conversion world and be part of the output baking.
 However, sometimes some game objects from the authoring scene are not relevant as entity in the baked scene (ex: control points for a spline).

+> ***?
+When testing it seems that a gameObjects need to have at least one authoring component to be converted to entity, did I miss something ?***

 ### Filter entity

 When a game object is not relevant in the baking output, it's possible to exclude its entity from the baking output by adding a `BakingOnlyEntity` tag component to an entity in a baker (or by adding `BakingOnlyEntityAuthoring` on the game object), the entity isn't stored in the entity scene and is never merged to the main world.